Jewish Jewelry

 Hebrew names are often based on Biblical characters, though there are also many that are Hebrew words – like Shira for “song” or Aviva for “spring” – or actually represent a Hebrew phrase, such as Eliana which means “God answered me.”
 And some “Hebrew names” are actually not Hebrew but come from other languages like Yiddish, such as Anshel or Shayna.

-A full Hebrew name consists of one or more first names, followed by ben (meaning “son of”) for boys/men or bat (“daughter of”) for girls/women, followed by the parents’ names.
+A full Hebrew name consists of one or more first names, followed by ben (meaning “son of”) for boys/men or bat (“daughter of”) for girls/women, followed by the parents’ first names.
 Some modern Jewish movements also recognize a gender-neutral option, mibeit (“from the house of”).

 When is a Hebrew name used religiously?